-From November 2025, schools in England will be inspected under a new Education Inspection Framework (EIF) that brings pupil wellbeing, inclusion, attendance and safeguarding to the forefront.
+From November 2025, schools in England will be inspected under a new Education Inspection Framework (EIF) that places pupil wellbeing and inclusion at the heart of how school effectiveness is judged.

 Why pupil wellbeing can no longer be "optional"